What is Gap Insurance? | How does it work? | Do you need Gap Insurance? | Is Gap Insurance worth it?

 It is not a legal requirement for you to buy Gap Insurance as it is to buy comprehensive motor insurance for your vehicle.
 Gap Insurance cannot be imposed on you during the purchase process of the vehicle in the UK and instead you should be introduced to the product separately.

-No, you don't need to buy GAP, however, as your own motor insurance company would only ever pay the market value of the vehicle at the point of total loss and vehicles depreciating by as much as 50% over a three year term, you can see why it might be a good idea to have that financial peace of mind.
+No, you don't need to buy GAP, however, as your own motor insurance company would only ever pay the market value of the vehicle at the point of total loss and the average vehicle depreciating by as much as 50% over a three year term, you can see why it might be a good idea to have that financial peace of mind.
 Whether you can see the value in the product or not, is yours to decide.

 This does depend on a number of factors, the price of your vehicle, the length of cover you would like and also the policy type you select.
 As you can imagine, the more expensive the vehicle, the more room for depreciation and therefore the more expensive the policy may be.
 That said, depending on where you buy your GAP from will also have an impact on the price you pay.